-Artsy is All-in-one: online gallery, auction, fairs, shows and museum.
-They also have an data-driven algorithm to price your works.
+Artsy is All-in-one: online gallery, auction, fairs, shows, and museum.
+They also have a data-driven algorithm to price your work.
 Artsy sells Banksy and young artists at the same time.

 Not everyone is accepted, every application is reviewed and evaluated.
 To submit your pieces, click here.